For many national and international development NGOs, Innovation is becoming a more and more important topic. There are two main reasons for this:

 Firstly, there is a realization that Development NGOs do not appear to be very innovative.
 Innovation is not a priority among staff and donors, who would rather emphasize on solid work and results in the field.
 "Pilots" often do not go beyond small projects and even if there are successful trials of new approaches, they are rarely mainstreamed in the organisation or taken to scale.
 The notion that Development NGOs re-invent the wheel over and over again is something we hear all the time.

-Secondly, many businesses have embraced innovation, developed a culture of innovation and have strong innovation processes that are critical to product development and new business opportunities.
+Secondly, many businesses have embraced innovation, developed a culture of innovation, and have strong innovation processes that are critical to product development and new business opportunities.
 Innovation is a key driver of businesses, and this is also true for social businesses.
-The rapid emergence of social enterprises and corresponding eco-systems which support them, puts pressure on more traditional NGOs.
+The rapid emergence of social enterprises and corresponding eco-systems that support them, put pressure on more traditional NGOs.
 In this context, one question remains: How can NGOs remain cutting-edge and become more innovative?

 During the last few years, some larger international NGOs have started employing innovation managers, adapted more systematic innovation processes and also invest more money in developing innovations.
 Welthungerhilfe embarked on such a journey nearly two years ago - quite successfully.
 And the CSA team supported this process.